Dr. Li ChenBased in Washington, DC, United States

 Chen's research interests are broad in computer science and applied mathematics and include applied algorithm design, digital and discrete geometry, image processing, and applications to data science.
 He has made contributions to several research areas of computer science and its applications including: (1) the construction of gradually varied surfaces, (2) lambda-connected image segmentation methods, (3) the digital form of the Gauss-Bonnet theorem, (4) the polynomial time algorithm for finite Abelian group decomposition, (5) the definition of digital manifolds and classification of 3D digital surfaces, and (6) the optimum algorithm for the check matrix of the optimal SEC-DED code (optimal Hamming code).

 In 2014, Chen chaired the Satellite Conference on Data Science of International Congress of Mathematicians (ICM14).
+He is recently editing a handbook of data science and working on a Block-Chain project.

 To request a single lecture/event, click on the desired lecture and complete the Request Lecture Form.